 Sri Lanka has achieved high youth literacy rate, school enrollment and primary education completion.
 Improving the quality and relevance of education, increasing access to higher and vocational education, standardizing non-state education remain as challenges.

-Sri Lanka ranks 73rd out of 188 countries in the Gender inequality index.
+Sri Lanka has a rank of 73 out of 188 countries in the Gender inequality index.
 Gender inequalities can be observed in labour force participation and political representation.
 Regulations have been introduced to facilitate women to balance work with their family responsibilities.
 Further, the women’s share in local authorities has been increased through legislation.

 Water and Sanitation